 - Try: Each point on this curve is the integrated intensity of a scattering profile.
 You can figure out which one by right clicking on the filename in the Series list and selecting 'Show data'.
-This will show you the frame number and integrated intensity displayed on the plot, and the filename corresponding to the displayed frame number. - 5.
+This will show you the frame number and integrated intensity displayed on the plot, and the filename corresponding to the displayed frame number. - 3.
 Drag the plot so that you can clearly the see the first frame.
 You'll notice it has a significantly lower intensity than the rest of the frames.
 This happens occasionally at the MacCHESS G1 beamline (where the data was taken).
-It can make it harder to tell what the data is doing. - Tip: Select the crossed arrows in the plot control bar, and then click and drag on the plot to move the curve around on the screen. - Reload the data as in steps 2-3, but select the second data file, profile\001\0001.dat as the initial file in the series. - Tip: As before, select profile\001\0001.dat, scroll down to the last file, and shift click to select the files to load in.
-Then click the "Plot Series" button. - 7.
+It can make it harder to tell what the data is doing. - Tip: Select the crossed arrows in the plot control bar, and then click and drag on the plot to move the curve around on the screen. - 4.
+Go to the Files control tab and navigate to the sec\sample\1 data directory.
+Click on the second data file, profile\001\0001.dat.
+Scroll down to the bottom of the file list, and shift click on the last file, profile\001\0964.dat.
+This should highlight all of the files in between, as well as the two you clicked on.

+5. Click on the "Plot Series" button.
 You will see the same curve plotted as before, but without the very first scattering profile.
 Remove the other loaded data set.
 Now you should have a curve where the baseline is very close to the bottom of the plot.